vonderklaas/vonderklaas/README.md

 ### Hello world!

-I am software developer with 5 years of experience in application development.
+I am software developer with 5 years of experience in application development. <br>
-Mainly, I am focused on front-end, but I am still familiar with building back-end services on Node.js.
-I have experience with few JavaScript frameworks, like Angular, Vue and React.
+Mainly, I am focused on front-end, but I am still familiar with building back-end services on <br>
+Node.js.
+I have experience with few JavaScript frameworks, like Angular, Vue and React. <br>
-However, I decided not to spread out and concentrate on React and its ecosystem.
+However, I decided not to spread out and concentrate on React and its ecosystem. <br>

 #### Contribution